p-mcglaughlin/open-domain-qa/README.md

 This project relies on [Sentence Transformers](https://sbert.net/) for embedding models.
 Refer to the [MTEB leaderboards](https://huggingface.co/spaces/mteb/leaderboard) for a comparison various models available.
 Tests were conducted using the [Snowflake/snowflake-arctic-embed-s](https://huggingface.co/Snowflake/snowflake-arctic-embed-s) model which provides a good balance between inference speed, embedding size (memory requirements), and retrieval performance.
 We used cosine similarity in tests since that is how the model was trained.
 We use vector databases to implement nearest neighbor search.
 Clients are provied for: [Qdrant](https://qdrant.tech/), [Redis vector sets](https://redis.io/docs/latest/develop/data-types/vector-sets/), [OpenSearch](https://opensearch.org/), and [pgvector](https://github.com/pgvector/pgvector).
 Extending the (class.py) class is to support other vector database providers is straightforward.

 # Question Answering Models
 QA systems have a long history in NLP research.
 One of the most common settings is reading comprehension; answer questions about a passage of text (called the context).
-In the simplest versions, the answer is a substring of the context.
+Extractive QA models solve these tasks by selecting a substring of the context as the answer.
+For example:
 > Question: Where did the Beatles form?

 > Context: The Beatles were an English rock band that formed in **Liverpool** in 1960.